SUSY_FLAVOR v2.5: a computational tool for FCNC and CP-violating processes in the MSSM: Introduction

 As the accuracy of the flavor experiments constantly improves, it is important to have an universal computational tool which helps to compare new data with the predictions of the MSSM.
 Developing such a tool is a non-trivial task requiring extensive and often tedious calculations.
 Numerous analyses have been published in the literature, but because of the complexity of the problem, they usually consider only a few rare decays simultaneously.
 Furthermore, many analyses done for general flavor violation in the MSSM use the mass insertion approximation for the soft terms (MIA) (see e.g.~\cite{MIA, MIPORO}) which simplifies the calculations but does not produce correct results if flavor violation (and/or chirality violation) in the sfermion sector becomes large.

-In a series of papers published since 1997~\cite{MIPORO, POROSA, ROS99, BCRS0, ROS01, BCRS1, CHRO, BCRS, BEJR, DRT, ROS09, JRCRIV}, many supersymmetric FCNC and CP-violating observables were analyzed within the setup of the most general $R$-parity conserving MSSM using exact diagonalization of the sfermion mass matrices.
-A FORTRAN computer programs based on the common set of Feynman rules of Ref.~\cite{PRD41} were developed for each process and, after collecting them together, published as \code{} v1~\cite{SFLAV}.
+In a series of papers published since 1997~\cite{MIPORO, POROSA, ROS99, BCRS0, ROS01, BCRS1, CHRO, BCRS, BEJR, DRT, ROS09}, many supersymmetric FCNC and CP-violating observables were analyzed within the setup of the most general $R$-parity conserving MSSM using exact diagonalization of the sfermion mass matrices.
+A FORTRAN computer programs based on the common set of Feynman rules of Ref.~\cite{PRD41} were developed for each process (using also parts of code written for earlier papers on MSSM Higgs physics~\cite{JRHIGGS}) and, after collecting them together, published as \code{} v1~\cite{SFLAV, SFLAVT}.